 Willis is a somewhat small city located in the state of Texas.
 With a population of 6,436 people and three constituent neighborhoods, Willis is the 330th largest community in Texas.

 When you are in Willis, you'll notice that it is more blue-collar than most other communities in America.
-40.67% of Willis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Willis is a city of service providers, construction workers and builders, and production and manufacturing workers.
-There are especially a lot of people living in Willis who work in personal care services (11.76%), maintenance occupations (10.34%), and healthcare (9.44%).
+37.65% of Willis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Willis is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Willis who work in office and administrative support (11.70%), personal care services (9.74%), and management occupations (8.96%).

 Willis is an extremely ethnically-diverse city.
 The people who call Willis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willis residents report their race to be White, followed by Black or African-American.
 Willis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.61% of the city’s residents.
-Important ancestries of people in Willis include English, German, Canadian, and Swedish.
+People of Hispanic or Latino origin account for 38.64% of the city’s residents.
+Important ancestries of people in Willis include Irish, English, German, Swedish, and Polish.

 The most common language spoken in Willis is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.